KalliaVasilikopoulou/KerASP/README.md

+!!!
+NEW VERSION !!!
+The new version can handle multiple classifiers that accept different inputs and return different distributions (each classifier has a different set of classes where it assigns probabilities).
+The solver calculates the probabilities of the combinations of the different inputs and returns the probability distribution of the output classes.

 Neurasp Model Training Project

 Neurasp Model Training Project attempts to create a new neurasp 'solver', that is, basically, a keras model extension of a given classifier, and train the whole model based on new labels, more complex than the initial ones.